roderickyang/MP2.1_private/README.md

 We will use the following rubric for grading.
 Points are awarded in a sequential manner (e.g., you get no points for c. if b. is not satisfied) and are additive.
 Thus, there are 4 possible points: 0, 0.1, 0.3 and 1, or equivalently 0, 10, 30, and 100 points on Coursera.

 a.
 Submitted all the files.
-There should be at least six URLs in "bio_urls.txt". -- 0.1 points
+There should be at least six URLs in "bio_urls.txt".
+Also, please remove non-ascii characters. -- 0.1 points

 		Your repo should have the following files: